Geologists, Paleontologists and Geographers

 Accurately calculated Earth’s size 2,500 years ago; founded the science of geography; and devised the famous prime number sieve.

-The theory of punctuated equilibrium, which proposes that evolution consists of long periods of stability broken by shorter periods of rapid change.
+Paleontologist who devised the theory of punctuated equilibrium, which proposes that evolution consists of long periods of stability broken by shorter periods of rapid change.
 An award-winning author and popularizer of science.

 Popularizer of science: discovered that dinosaurs cared for their young and some nested in colonies.
 Working on reactivating dormant dinosaur DNA to hatch a modern-day dinosaur.